RogerCreasy/marketingResearch/README.md

 # marketingResearch
-An AngularJS single-page tool for researching a company for digital marketing
+An AngularJS single-page tool for researching a company for digital marketing.

+See license file for additional info.
+Please fork and PR your improvements!